Before you initiate your application for Plant Pathology please review some frequently asked questions answered below.

 Can I be exempt from taking the GRE?

-ALL applicants (domestic and international students) are required to take the GRE general test.
-Only applicants with a previous graduate or professional degree from a regionally accredited U.S. institution may be exempt from the GRE.
+The GRE is required for Ph.D. applicants only.
+Other graduate applicants are not required to take the GRE.
 Plant Pathology does not require a specific GRE subject test, only the GRE GENERAL test.
 For more details on test score requirements click here.

 I am an international applicant.
 Can I be exempt from the English proficiency requirement?